-We’ve heard a lot about Whole30 and the dinner and breakfast recipes fill our Pinterest page, so we decided to do a little research and find the best Whole30 desserts out there!
+We’ve heard a lot about Whole 30 dessert recipes, and the dinner and breakfast recipes fill our Pinterest page, so we decided to do a little research and find the best Whole30 desserts out there!

 For that reason, we get tons of frequently asked questions about Whole30 rules and Whole30 foods.
 Read on below to have those frequently asked questions answered!